adiet22/Gologin-edufund/README.md

 This Backend Application is used for login & register in this application there are several features such as JWT, Validation email just for checking email type, Testing, Hasing password .etc

-I'am using UUID for user_id, don't forget to create extenxion in SQL console after creat the database with this query below :
+I'am using UUID for user_id, don't forget to create extenxion in SQL console after create the database with this query below :
 - CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 ## Several command you must know in this app :